-Each proposal must include a redacted version of the project's completed PJM proposal submittal template for public posting.
-The purpose of submitting redacted and un-redacted versions is to enable the protection of Critical Electrical Infrastructure Information (CEII) and/or proprietary information from disclosure as defined in Attachment A.
+Each proposal must include a redacted version of the project's completed PJM proposal for public posting.
+The Competitive Planner tool provides the ability to redact information within the tool.
+The purpose of submitting redacted and un-redacted versions is to enable the protection of Critical Electrical Infrastructure Information (CEII) and/or proprietary information from disclosure as defined in PJM Manual 14B.
+Redaction information is also available in the Competitive Planner User Guide available on PJM.com.